Zoho Odoo Integration: Comparison, Workflows and Expert Tips

 Key transferable data includes:

-• Contact names and details
+• Contact details

-• Lead and opportunities data
+• Leads and opportunities

-• Mails
+• Emails

-• Calendar events and personal tasks
+• Calendar events and tasks

 2. Manage accounting and finance workflows between Zoho and Odoo